 Now let’s take a look at several success stories parents have shared with us about their child’s intensive physical therapy experience.

-The amazing feedback and results parents have shared with us about their child’s accomplishments is pretty incredible.
+The amazing feedback and results parents have shared with us about their child’s accomplishments are pretty incredible.

 These kiddos are living proof of what intensive physical therapy has done for them.

 I also want to share a video of Celia (who is the mother of two twin boys) The LENN Foundation helped receive intensive therapy at the NAPA Center in Boston, MA.

 Celia shares what her experience was like and what her kids accomplished in this short 4-minute clip.

 Are you interested in having your child attend a CME intensive in your area or possibly at your own residence?